-Components of Executive Compensation for 2010
+Components of Executive Compensation for 2011

-For 2010, the compensation of executive officers consisted of the following five primary components:
+For 2011, the compensation of executive officers consisted of the following five primary components:

-- base salaries or, in the case of our executive officers based in India, fixed compensation;
+· base salaries or, in the case of our executive officers based in India, fixed compensation;

-- incentive bonuses;
+- incentive bonuses:

 - equity incentives of stock options and/or restricted stock units;

-- · benefits and perquisites; and
+- benefits and perquisites; and

 - severance benefits.

 Base salaries and incentive bonuses are designed to reward annual achievements and be commensurate with the executive's scope of managerial responsibilities, demonstrated leadership abilities, and management experience and expertise.
 Our other elements of compensation focus on motivating and challenging the executive to achieve sustained and longer-term results.
-By modifying the bonus program in 2010 to include restricted stock unit awards, our Compensation Committee has further enhanced the retention and stockholder alignment features of our compensation program for our senior officers.
 We generally do not adhere to rigid formulas or necessarily react to short-term changes in business performance in determining the amount and mix of compensation elements.
-However, we do rely on the formulaic achievement of our revenues, New Account Revenues and Adjusted EBIT targets in connection with determining a significant portion of the incentive bonuses for our executive officers and other members of management.
+However, we do rely on the formulaic achievement of our revenues, New Account Revenues and Adjusted EBITA targets in connection with determining a significant portion of the incentive bonuses for our executive officers and other members of management.